-The Notes mature and will be due in cash at the Repayment Value (as defined below) on the one-year anniversary of the First Tranche Closing, subject to earlier conversion, redemption or repurchase in accordance with their terms (the "Maturity Date").
 The Notes are senior, secured obligations bearing interest at a rate of 12.00% per annum, payable quarterly in arrears on the first calendar day of each calendar quarter.
 Other than on the Maturity Date or any optional redemption date, accrued interest shall be paid in-kind by adding such interest to the outstanding principal of the Notes.
 The Company may, at its option, repay all (but not a portion) of the Notes outstanding upon three business days' prior written notice at a price equal to the Repayment Value, and the Note Purchase Agreement does not prohibit the Company from refinancing the Notes with a new equity or debt financing.
-The "Repayment Value" of any Note on any applicable date means an amount payable such that the annualized return on the initial principal amount, which excludes accrued interest, of the Notes is no less than 12.00%, or, if greater, an amount equal to 150% of the initial principal amount of such Note.
 Upon an event of default, which includes a failure to complete the Rights Offering by December 24, 2022, the violation of certain covenants, and a change in control, the Company can be required to repay the Notes at the Repayment Value.
 Immediately upon the occurrence and during the continuance of an event of default, the Notes shall bear interest at a rate per annum which is 12.00% above the rate that is otherwise applicable thereto.